weili6/neu-csye6225-4/README.md

 1. User Registration
 2. User can rent a private parking spot
 3. User can search for nearest parking spot:
-_use Google Maps API to display nearby available parking spots based on user's current locations_
+_Use Google Maps API to display nearby available parking spots based on user's current locations_
 4. Admin authorizes the legit users publishing the parking spot.

 ## Technology stack